Sandhie177/UMKC_Hackathon_Fall_2018_IoT_Group_2/Documentation/README.md

 ### **Fire Fighting Robot:**
 * The sensing of the fire is a bit tedious due to the limited number of Infra-Red (IR) flame sensors.
 As we used only one sensor to detect the fire, we had to use a servo motor which can rotate the sensor 180 degree and detect the fire.
 * The range of the flame sensor is about 3 feet, so it cannot detect the fire which is far away.
+* As we weren't given any water pump, we had to use servo motor to pour water over fire.
 * Due to the lightness of the whole structure, water weight disrupts the motion of the robot.
 **Solution:**
 Using a good number of flame sensors and using more powerful motors and wheels can minimize the above mentioned limitations.